Visiting Wales is something that every lover of the outdoors and nature needs to do at least once or twice in their lifetime.

-The shoulder season (September to October and April to June) is a great time to visit Wales to avoid the crowds and get cheaper accommodation.
+The shoulder season (September to October and April to June) is a great time to visit Wales to avoid crowds and get cheaper accommodation.

-If you seek a beach holiday, then the Pembrokeshire Coast in the summer could be the perfect place to visit and be as warm as anywhere in Britain.
+If you seek a beach holiday, the Pembrokeshire Coast in the summer could be the perfect place to visit and be as warm as anywhere in Britain.

 But always keep in mind the weather is unpredictable, so pack waterproofs and shorts and everything in between.